If you receive the Bowel Cancer Screening home test kit, make sure you do the test!

 - What happens after you've done the test?

 - What is bowel cancer?

 - What is the National Bowel Cancer Screening Program?

 - More information

 Anyone aged 50 - 74 who receives the free home test kit should do the test.
 Every Australian will be sent an invitation to screen every two years from when you turn 50.
-So you'll receive one when you turn 50, 52, 54, and so on - every two years until you turn 74.

 People who are eligible will receive their invitations, followed by free test kits to their home mailing address, usually within six months of your birthday.
 But in "hot zones" (like the Kimberley, Pilbara and Midwest/Gascoyne), the kits are received in the cooler months of June and July to avoid heat damage to samples.